-So before getting into Pegasus, which is kind of the extreme end of the spectrum, a lot of snares just walk through seem more like pedestrian than something like Pegasus, any examples of other types of spyware or even just other incidents where you've seen maybe a little more basic level spyware kind of be in the conversation or anything like that?
+So before getting into Pegasus, which is kind of the extreme end of the spectrum, a lot of snares just walk through that seem more, like, pedestrian than something like Pegasus.
+Any examples of other types of spyware or even just other incidents where you've seen maybe a little more basic level spyware kind of be in the conversation or anything like that?

 Joseph Davis 10:13

 Well, yeah, well, the more basic it is, the less likely it's going to be detected.
-One of the types of spyware is I saw early on in the manufacturing and r&d world was a little piece of malware, I thought was really a genius.
+One of the types of spyware I saw early on in the manufacturing and R&D world was a little piece of malware I thought was really a genius.
 And I was like, wow, why didn't I think of this?
 Not that I would monetize it.
 But it was just so brilliant.
 But it was so simple.
-It essentially took components of you know, Greenshot, or Snagit, and basically took screenshots.
-Every time a user had a keystroke, or the mouse would move, and it was targeted, really, at our r&d engineers in one of the organizations was working, because they're going to have CAD drawings up there, they're going to have emails where they're collaborating with other engineers, they're going to have trade secrets up in front of them, you know, things that are protected under ITAR, etc. And essentially, what it would do is it would take the screenshots, wrap them up, encrypt them, package them and send them off to some random, let's say, server or service on the internet to be collected later.
-And I thought that was pretty pedestrian, but pretty clever at the same time, but it had major major impact, right?
+It essentially took components of, you know, Greenshot or Snagit, and basically took screenshots every time a user hit a keystroke or the mouse would move.
+And it was targeted, really, at our R&D engineers in one of the organizations, because they're going to have CAD drawings up there, they're going to have emails where they're collaborating with other engineers, they're going to have trade secrets up in front of them –– you know, things that are protected under ITAR, etc. And essentially, what it would do is it would take the screenshots, wrap them up, encrypt them, package them and send them off to some random, let's say, server or service on the internet to be collected later.
+And I thought that was pretty pedestrian, but pretty clever at the same time.
+But it had major major impact, right?
 Because it can be a competitor looking to get an advantage over somebody that's doing what you're doing.
 And it's basically spying.
-It's it's reconnaissance and espionage, and surveillance.
+It's reconnaissance, espionage, and surveillance.
 And you know, that's the name of the game.
-It's like, I want to get a leg up.
-I don't want to invest anything in r&d, I just want to grab all that r&d data and then manufacture in my country, right?
+It's, like, I want to get a leg up.
+I don't want to invest anything in R&D. I just want to grab all that R&D data and then manufacture it in my country, right?
 Because I, you know, I'm not going to pay for somebody to create it.
 I'll go ahead and manufacture it because manufacturing is quite easy.

 Hank Schless 11:38